 The transition to work-from-home has left company culture in the lurch.
-But it's possible to see remote-work as an opportunity to reflect on your organizational values
+But it's possible to use it as an opportunity to reflect on your organizational values.

 While we’ve seen a rapid acceleration of the trend, the move to remote-work has been happening for some time.
 As early as 2016, Gallup found that 43% of the US workforce spent at least some working hours remotely.
 Work-from-home was part of a pre-pandemic vision for a new world of work - a more inclusive, flexible and creative one.